 I’ve always had a passion for wildlife and the natural world.
 My granddad was a Royal Photographic Society member and that led me to first playing with a camera.
 Naturally, I focused on wildlife after first getting a Sony Bridge camera.
 Then I purchased a Canon DSLR years ago before full-time in 2014.

 Are you satisfied with your choice of getting involved with this industry?
 Is there anything else you would rather be doing?

 100% the best choice ever, I love photography.
 Everything about it.
 All genres fascinate me from street images to landscapes.
-Naturally, for me I take nature images, but I love the work of so many visual artists.
-There is something so special about been able to tell a story from 1/2500th of a second in time.
+Naturally, for me, I take nature images, but I love the work of so many visual artists.
+There is something so special about being able to tell a story from 1/2500th of a second in time.